-This theory states that the creep in rail is due to impact of wheels at the end of the rail ahead at joints.
+This theory states that the creep in rail is due to the impact of wheels at the end of the rail ahead at joints.

 3. Drag Theory

-This theory states that the backward thrust on driving wheel push the rail in the backward direction(drag effect), while the other wheels push the rail in the direction of travel and they gave greater effects as compared to drag effect.
+This theory states that the backward thrust on the driving wheel pushes the rail in the backward direction(drag effect), while the other wheels push the rail in the direction of travel and they gave greater effects as compared to drag effect.
 This results in creep of rail in the direction of movement of trains.